MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Percent of macOS endpoints missing an endpoint security solution agent
 - Percent of cloud resources with critical vulnerabilities

-You can review the metrics for your assets.
-Each metric shows the percentage of assets affected, the relative importance of the metric, and the impact that the metric has on initiatives in which it is include.
-You can drill down into individual recommendations to remediate them.
+As you review the metrics for your assets, each metric shows the percentage of assets affected, the relative importance of the metric, and the impact that the metric has on initiatives in which it is included.
+You can drill down into individual metric recommendations to remediate them.
 Metric scores go up as recommendations are remediated.

-Use metrics to assess an initiative's exposure status and identify exposed areas or areas that don't meet internal standards.
-This information can be used to prioritize which areas to address first.
+Use metrics to assess an initiative's exposure status, and identify exposed areas or areas that don't meet internal standards.
+This information can be used to prioritize efforts around risk mitigation.

 Metrics are only shown if underlying data for the metric is available.

 ## Initiatives

 Predefined initiatives gather metrics together to help you review and manage exposure in specific areas of security risk.

 Initiatives might measure a specific type of security such as identity or endpoint security, or focus horizontally across asset types, for example ransomware protection.
-Initiatives also focus on threat intelligence and emerging threats/attacks, or on specific compliance standards.
+Initiatives also focus on threat intelligence, or on specific compliance standards.

-Security initiatives provide a means to measure the maturity of an organization's various security concerns, priorities, and threats.
-You can prioritize which initiatives to see on the overview dashboard.
+Security initiatives provide a means to measure the maturity of an organization's security concerns, priorities, and threats.

-You can review the initiative score that reflects the exposure status of the initiative, and drill down into initiatives to see their associated metrics.
-The score and recommendations are derived from metrics within the initiative.
+You can prioritize which initiatives to see on the overview dashboard, review the initiative score that reflects the exposure status of the initiative, and drill down into initiatives to see their associated metrics.
+The initiative score and recommendations are derived from metrics within the initiative.

 As recommendations are fixed, metrics rise, and in turn initiative scores rise to reflect improved security posture.